cyrusinnovation/CodeTestBotApp/README.md

 We're using the [Heroku Buildpack for Ember CLI Applications](https://github.com/tonycoco/heroku-buildpack-ember-cli) so simply use `git push heroku master`.

+This buildpack caches npm & bower packages.
+So if you want to purge the cache and rebuild you can do the following commands:

+* `heroku plugins:install https://github.com/heroku/heroku-repo.git` (already done - only needs to be done once)
+* `heroku repo:purge_cache -a codetestbot`
+* `heroku repo:rebuild -a codetestbot`

 ## Further Reading / Useful Links

 * ember: http://emberjs.com/